 Suggested Syllabus Wording for Honor Code

-Listed below are three examples of suggested wording for Honor Code and related penalties for violations to be included in syllabi.
+Suggested wording for Honor Code and related penalties for violations to be included in syllabi are as follows:

 WE ARE CONSCIENTIOUS.
 We complete our work on time and make every effort to do it right.
 We come to class and meetings prepared and are willing to demonstrate it.
 We hold ourselves to doing what is required, embrace rigor and shun mediocrity, special requests and excuses.